nathanial/utility-scripts/README.md

    git clone https://example.com/utility-scripts.git ~/utility-scripts cd ~/utility-scripts
    ```
-2. Run the installer to add the repository and its first-level folders to your shell `PATH` (defaults to `~/.zshrc`):
+2. Run the installer to add the repository and its first-level folders to your shell `PATH` (defaults to `~/.zshrc`).
+The script also builds the Rust CLI and symlinks the release binary into `bin/`:
    ```bash
    ./install.sh
    ```